Reciprocity is a powerful norm.

 Instead of creating win-win situations, reciprocity will most likely lead to zero-sum relationships.

 Rather than focusing on reciprocity’s tit-for-tat, we should focus on what National Outdoor Leadership School founder Paul Petzoldt and Wharton professor and organizational psychologist Adam Grant describe as “expedition behavior.”

-Expedition behaviors involves having people’s mission, goals, and interest at heart at all times while showing the same amount of care and love for others as you do for yourself.
+Expedition behaviors involve having people’s mission, goals, and interests at heart at all times while showing the same amount of care and love for others as you do for yourself.

 Expedition behavior is the fastest route towards earning people’s respect and appreciation while emerging yourself as a leader.
 Why?
 Because rather than giving with either the expectation of receiving something back or with the desire to advance your own interests, expedition behavior sends the message that your heart is in the right place and that decision-making revolves around the well-being of the group.

 As a result, expedition behaviors helps leverage the pitfalls of reciprocity.

 Why give with the intention of receiving something back and making others feel indebted?
 Why lead with the purpose of placing personal interests above that of the group’s?
 What’s the purpose of influencing people through command-and-control when you can empower them to live up to their full potential?
 Why gain authority when you can earn prestige?